BarsMonster/Lab3-Sans/README.md

 Stroke width of Source Sans 3 is incompatible for Light and ExtraLight weights, so these are omitted.

 This should be considered a live demo until (eventually and hopefully) Inter implements double-storey g variation.
+Relevant issue is: https://github.com/rsms/inter/issues/539

 # Quick comparison
 **Lab3 Sans:**